Skip to main content

 order.items[0].updateQuantity(5);

-const itemChanges = order.getChanges().for("OrderItem");
+const itemChanges = order.getChanges().of("OrderItem");

 console.log(itemChanges.updates[0].changed); // { quantity: 5 }